- General information

 Valgrind

 Valgrind is a flexible tool for debugging and profiling Linux-x86 executable.
-The tool consists of a core, which provides a synthetic x86 CPU in software, and a series of "skins", each of which is a debugging or profiling tool.For more information valgrind, check its documentation page and the quick tutorial for STAR.
+The tool consists of a core, which provides a synthetic x86 CPU in software, and a series of "skins", each of which is a debugging or profiling tool.For more information valgrind, check its documentation page and the quick How to use valgrind.

 Profiling, Valgrind Results